 having to acquire one of these to allow him to defend against and/or defeat the Villain

-, who has the counterpart.
+to the other.
 It's also common to distribute them among siblings, partners or a group of True Companions

 There may be a Set Bonus